 Read the lodge your return page for more examples on calculating the group liability.

-You can apply to be excluded from a group by submitting an application for exclusion from grouping – payroll tax form.
+You can apply to be excluded from a group by completing the online application.

 We may grant an exclusion if we are satisfied that the businesses are conducted independently and are not connected with any other group members.
 When making our decision, we'll consider: